Table of Contents

 Dehydration can result in elevated liver and pancreatic enzymes with decreased glomerular filtration rate.
 Dehydration also can result in a variety of electrolyte imbalance that will affect the clinical picture and prognosis of the patients.

-Hypertonic dehydration occurs when the water excretion is more than sodium excretion which results in more sodium concentration in the extracellular fluid, increased blood osmolality and shift of water from the intracellular to the extracellular space.
+Hypertonic dehydration occurs when the water excretion is more than sodium excretion which results in more sodium concentration in the extracellular fluid (hypernatremia).
+The blood osmolality is increased causing the water shift from the intracellular to the extracellular space.

 Causes of hypertonic dehydration

-- Fever: normally, the body loses water through sweating and breathing.
-This is called insensible water loss.
-Fever will increase the respiratory rate and subsequently the water loss.
+- Fever: Fever will increase the respiratory rate and subsequently the water loss.
 Sweating will also increase during fever to lower the body temperature.
 Moreover, water intake is commonly decreased during fever which will aggravate dehydration.

-- Polyuria: causes of polyuria include diabetes mellitus, diabetes insipidus or use of diuretic medication.
+- Polyuria: Increase water loss in urine causes hypertonic dehydration and may occur in diabetes mellitus, diabetes insipidus or diuretic use.

 - Less water intake